dtim-upc/spark/README.md

 ## How it works

 We encourage you to read our paper to better understand what NextiaJD is and how can fit your scenarios.

+The simple way to describe it: you have one dataset and a collection of independent datasets.
+Then, you will like to find other datasets with attributes that can be joined.
+NextiaJD reduces the effort to do a manual exploration by predicting which attributes are candidates for a join based on some qualities defined.

 As an example, it can be used in two scenarios: